Chart Color Schemes

 Pennant Hills - Cheltenham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Pennant Hills-Cheltenham's dwelling structure, as per the latest Census, had 79.9% houses and 20.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 60.5% houses and 39.5% other dwellings.
-Home ownership in Pennant Hills-Cheltenham stood at 41.5%, with mortgaged dwellings at 38.9% and rented ones at 19.6%.
-The median monthly mortgage repayment was $3,000, exceeding Sydney metro's average of $2,817.
-Weekly rent in the area was $530, compared to Sydney metro's $500.
-Nationally, Pennant Hills-Cheltenham's mortgage repayments were significantly higher than Australia's average of $1,863, and rents were substantially above the national figure of $375.
+In Pennant Hills - Cheltenham, as per the latest Census, 79.9% of dwellings were houses, with the remaining 20.2% being semi-detached, apartments, or other types.
+This compares to Sydney metro's 60.5% houses and 39.5% other dwellings.
+Home ownership in Pennant Hills - Cheltenham stood at 41.5%, with mortgaged dwellings at 38.9% and rented ones at 19.6%.
+The median monthly mortgage repayment was $3,000, higher than Sydney metro's average of $2,817.
+The median weekly rent was $530, compared to Sydney metro's $500.
+Nationally, Pennant Hills - Cheltenham's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing